hhariri/hhariri.github.io/_posts/2014-04-04-how-we-work.md

 I don't believe in detailed reporting of what you do each day.
 We have a mailing list where each of us sends a short weekly summary of things we did.
 Everyone on the team sees it, not only me.
-The report is more about having awareness of what's going on, specially since quite a few of us are involved with multiple products and sometimes there are overlaps.
+The report is more about having awareness of what's going on, specially since quite a few of us are involved with multiple products and sometimes these overlap.

 ### We use YouTrack